Digital Media BSc (Hons)

-If you want to pair your creativity with the digital skills to bring them to life as a digital designer or developer, then this is the course for you.
+If you want to augment your creativity with the digital skills to bring them to life as a digital designer or developer, this is the course for you.

-On this BSc (Hons) Digital Media degree course, you’ll get a deep understanding of digital media and learn to create exciting experiences for web, mobile and modern tech like virtual reality.
+On our BSc (Hons) Digital Media degree course, you’ll get a deep understanding of digital media and learn to create exciting experiences for web, mobile, virtual reality, game engines and emerging technologies.